-409. The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out at paragraph 338.
+427. The term 'low-level' concern does not mean that it is insignificant.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:

-• is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and

-• does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-410. Examples of such behaviour could include, but are not limited to:
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.
+Examples of such behaviour could include, but are not limited to: - being over friendly with children

-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating, or offensive language.
+- having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children.

-411. Such behaviour can exist on a wide spectrum, from the inadvertent or though tless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
+428. Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.